Understanding ThirdEye query generation

 This time transformation can make the query slow, especially when there are a lot of rows in the Pinot table.

-To avoid this performance hit, you can add a time column that corresponds to the specific
+To avoid this performance hit, you can add a time column that corresponds to the specificgranularity you want to use and configure ThirdEye to use it.

 Setting pre-computed time columns in dataset configurations

 Pre-computed time columns are set in the dataset configuration.
-Your dataset configuration details are found at https://<your.thirdeye.instance.cloud>/configuration/datasets/all
+Your dataset configuration details are found athttps://<your.thirdeye.instance.cloud>/configuration/datasets/all

 .
 You can click on a dataset there to edit it.